onnx/onnx/docs/Operators.md

 ### <a name="Unique"></a><a name="unique">**Unique**</a>

-  Finds unique elements in an input 1-D tensor sorted in the same order that they occur in the input.
+  Finds unique elements in an input 1-D tensor sorted in the same order of first occurrence in the input.
+  Additionally, this operator returns the indices for each value in the input in the generated output of unique values.

   Example:
-    input = [2, 1, 1, 3, 4, 3]
+    input_x = [2, 1, 1, 3, 4, 3]
     output_y = [2, 1, 3, 4]
     output_idx = [0, 1, 1, 2, 3, 2]